os-fpga/1st-CLaaS/GettingStarted.md

 make launch
 ```

-The webserver is running.
-You can open `http://localhost:8888/index.html` in a local web browser and explore Mandelbrot generated in the Python webserver or in the C++ host application.
+You should see a message that the web server running.
+You can open `http://localhost:8888/index.html` in a local web browser and explore Mandelbrot generated in the Python web server or in the C++ host application.

 You can also open `http://localhost:8888/client.html`.
 Click "Open", click "Init FPGA", enter coords, like 0, 0, zoom: 1, depth 100, "GET IMAGE" or "Start" for a flythrough.